paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 1. Copy both the `OTPHelper` folder from the OTPHelper zip and the `Decrypt9WIP` folder from the Decrypt9 zip to the `/3ds/` folder on your SD card
 2. Copy `PlaiSysUpdater.cia` from the PlaiSysUpdater zip, `TinyFormat.cia` from the TinyFormat zip, and `arm11.bin` and `arm9.bin` from the OTPHelper zip to the root of your SD card
 3. Copy and merge the `3DS` folder from the FBI zip to the root of your SD card
-18. Reinsert your SD card into your 3DS, press Start, then boot your 3DS into RedNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching CakesFW from the HomeBrew Launcher)
+18. Reinsert your SD card into your 3DS, press Start, then boot your 3DS into RedNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching Luma3DS from the HomeBrew Launcher)
 11. **MAKE SURE YOU ARE IN RedNAND (IF YOU FOLLOWED PART 3, MAKE SURE THAT YOU DO NOT SEE THE SYSNAND FOLDER)**
 10. Update your **RedNAND** to the latest version using system settings if it is not already (**DO NOT ENTER DATA MANAGEMENT OR EXIT SYSTEM SETTINGS AS THIS WILL REBOOT YOU INTO SYSNAND**)
 12. Reboot into SysNAND